10 Chronic Diseases in Seniors That Disrupt Healthy Aging

 • Eating less saturated and trans fats

 Osteoarthritis (OA) is the most common form of arthritis.
-It’s a joint disease where the joint cartilage is breaking down over time.
+It’s a joint disease in which the joint cartilage breaks down over time.

 Some people dismiss arthritis as occasional aches or stiffness, but chronic arthritis pain can be so severe that seniors are forced to make unwanted lifestyle changes.